JonathanDUFOUR/libft_string_tester/README.md

-# LIBFT_IO_TESTER
+# LIBFT_STRING_TESTER

-This tester will test each fonction from libft_io
+This tester will test each fonction from libft_string

 ## How to run